mskccpatiented/contentaudit/index.md

 layout: default
 title: Index
 ---
-A list of patient education articles relevant to bone marrow transplantation.
+A <a href="/articles">list of patient education articles</a> relevant to bone marrow transplantation.
-{%include posts_collate%}